Matteljay/lto-raspberry/README.md

     systemctl --now enable lto

 The added commands from the `scripts/` folder makes your server more user friendly:
+- `logs` - allow you to monitor the relevant logs especially microblock stats, exit with Ctrl+C
+- `stop` - stops LTO service, more verbose wrapper for `systemctl stop lto`
+- `start` - starts LTO service, more verbose wrapper for `systemctl start lto`
+- `reboot` - simple wrapper for `sudo reboot`, reboots the Raspberry Pi
 - `baser.py` - encodes strings to base58 with the option to perform blake2b/sha-256 hash first
-- `logs` - allow you to monitor the relevant logs especially microblock stats
-- `reboot` - simple wrapper for `sudo reboot`, reboots the Raspberry Pi
-- `start` - more verbose wrapper for `systemctl start lto`
-- `stop` - more verbose wrapper for `systemctl stop lto`

 ## Contact info & donations